atdi/gboot/README.md

 GBoot
 ==================
-The purpose of this project is create a small gradle plugin similar to spring-boot but with no additional dependency to any framework
+The purpose of this project is to create a small gradle plugin similar with spring-boot but with no additional dependency to any framework